-Join Maxim Jago for an in-depth discussion in this video Introducing the Layouter, part of Getting Started with EDIUS 6.
+Join Maxim Jago for an in-depth discussion in this video Introducing the Layouter, part of Learning EDIUS 6.

 Edius has visual effects that you can drag and drop on the clips, and it has audio effects that you can drag and drop on the clips.
 But also, every visual clip that you have on your timeline has a layouter control.
 And I've got a simple timeline setup here.
 Where I've got this photograph in the foreground and a piece of video in the background.
 If I just turn off the visibility of the photograph there you can see, there it is.
 So it's a simple composition.
 You can see I've got two issues here, actually.
 The first is that the photograph is four by three, and this is really one of the primary functions of the Layouter to fix.
 The second issue is, if I just look at the properties for this clip.
 I'm right-clicking an I'm choosing properties.

 This is actually 4,000 by 3,000 pixels.
 It's a very high resolution image.
 Now a lovely feature of Edius is that the conforming process takes place at the point of playback.
 So no matter what resolution my original media, it stays at full resolution, until it needs to be conformed for output.
 And this means that I can zoom right in on this image, and pan and scan around inside it and unless I zoom it beyond 100% of its original size, it's going to look super sharp.
 So, let's have a look at what the layouter lets me do.
 I'm going to make sure I've got the clip selected, double-click on the layouter and let's have a look at the interface.